2008 Seattle Seahawks season: Week 6: vs. Green Bay Packers

 Hoping to rebound from their blowout road loss to the Giants, the Seahawks returned home for a Week 6 duel with the Green Bay Packers, as head coach Mike Holmgren faced his former team for the last time.
-Also, QB Seneca Wallace was unable to play due to a knee injury he suffered from last week.
-QB Charlie Frye was given the start.
+Also, quarterback Seneca Wallace was unable to play due to a knee injury he suffered from last week.
+Quarterback Charlie Frye was given the start.

 In the first quarter, Seattle trailed early as Packers kicker Mason Crosby got a 29-yard field goal.
-In the second quarter, the Seahawks took the lead as kicker Olindo Mare got a 50-yard field goal, while Frye completed a 6-yard TD pass to rookie TE John Carlson.
-Green Bay tied the game as QB Aaron Rodgers got a 1-yard TD run.
+In the second quarter, the Seahawks took the lead as kicker Olindo Mare got a 50-yard field goal, while Frye completed a 6-yard touchdown pass to rookie tight end John Carlson.
+Green Bay tied the game as quarterback Aaron Rodgers got a 1-yard touchdown run.

-In the third quarter, the Packers regained the lead as Rodgers completed a 45-yard TD pass to WR Greg Jennings.
-In the fourth quarter, Green Bay pulled away as Rodgers completed a 1-yard TD pass to FB John Kuhn, along with Crosby nailing a 51-yard field goal.
-Seattle tried to come back as Frye completed a 5-yard TD pass to WR Keary Colbert, but the Packers' defense was too much.
+In the third quarter, the Packers regained the lead as Rodgers completed a 45-yard touchdown pass to wide receiver Greg Jennings.
+In the fourth quarter, Green Bay pulled away as Rodgers completed a 1-yard touchdown pass to fullback John Kuhn, along with Crosby nailing a 51-yard field goal.
+Seattle tried to come back as Frye completed a 5-yard touchdown pass to wide receiver Keary Colbert, but the Packers' defense was too much.

 With the loss, the Seahawks fell to 1–4.

 Week 7: at Tampa Bay Buccaneers

 Hoping to snap a two-game losing streak, the Seahawks flew to Raymond James Stadium for a Week 7 Sunday night duel with their 1976 expansion rival, the Tampa Bay Buccaneers.
-With QB Matt Hasselbeck recovering from an injured knee, back-up Seneca Wallace was given the start.
+With quarterback Matt Hasselbeck recovering from an injured knee, back-up Seneca Wallace was given the start.

-In the first quarter, Seattle trailed early as Buccaneers QB Jeff Garcia completed a 47-yard TD pass to TE Antonio Bryant.
-In the second quarter, Tampa Bay increased their lead as RB Earnest Graham got a 1-yard TD run, along with kicker Matt Bryant getting a 27-yard field goal.
+In the first quarter, Seattle trailed early as Buccaneers quarterback Jeff Garcia completed a 47-yard touchdown pass to tight end Antonio Bryant.
+In the second quarter, Tampa Bay increased their lead as running back Earnest Graham got a 1-yard touchdown run, along with kicker Matt Bryant getting a 27-yard field goal.
 In the third quarter, the Seahawks got on the board as kicker Olindo Mare got a 26-yard field goal.
 In the fourth quarter, the Buccaneers sailed away as Bryant nailed a 27-yard field goal.
-Seattle ended the game's scoring as Wallace completed a 2-yard TD pass to rookie TE John Carlson.
+Seattle ended the game's scoring as Wallace completed a 2-yard touchdown pass to rookie tight end John Carlson.

 With the loss, not only did the Seahawks fall to 1–5, but they also suffered their first-ever loss at Tampa Bay.